Neogoma/stardust-SDK-doc/developer/2_1_custom_navigation_path.md

 You can customize the class as much as you want but you need to fill in both methods:
 - ClearPath() is called when the path is recalculated and cleans the path view
 - DisplayPath(List<IOctreeCoordnateObject> allNavigationsPoint) is called when the path has been calculated and needs to be displayed.
 This is where you instanciate your prefabs or models for showing the path.
-Each ```IOctreeCoordnateObject``` represents a point and has a method ```Vector3 GetCoordinates()```to get the coordnates.
+Each ```IOctreeCoordinateObject``` represents a point and has a method ```Vector3 GetCoordinates()```to get the coordnates.

  **NOTE**: we only provide the list of navigation points!
 You can use it to decide where to position your models!